camunda/camunda-docs/docs/self-managed/identity/user-guide/managing-user-access.md

 Identity implements the following permissions:

 - `read`: Users can access all pages in Identity.
-They _cannot_ create, modify or delete any data.
+They _cannot_ create, modify, or delete any data.
-- `read:users`: Users can access only the "Users" page and related subpages.
+- `read:users`: Users can access only the **Users** page and related subpages.
 - `write`: Users have access to all pages.
-They can create, modify and delete data.
+They can create, modify, and delete data.

 :::note
 If you are connecting Identity to your existing Keycloak installation, the `read:users` permission needs to be created